-The name 'Everest Awakening' represents a symbol of the issues faced today in the Himalaya.
-We think of Everest as completely solid, untouchable, and almighty, and yet it was fragile, not spared in the face of this disaster, just as it is not spared in the wake of climate change.
+The name 'Everest Awakening' represents a symbol of the issues faced today in the world and how we must respond to them.
+We think of Mount Everest as completely almighty and untouchable, and yet it was not spared in the face of the great earthquake disaster, just as it is not spared in the wake of climate change.
+Mount Everest is the roof of our world.
+We must protect it as it it were the roof of our house.
+We must not let it leak.
 Mother Earth no longer accepts our presence with silence, so we need to rise up to awaken our hearts.